johnpeart/johnpeart.github.io/src/posts/blogpost/2023-01-01-setting-goals-for-2023.md

   - personal
 ---

-It's the most wonderful time of the year!
+It’s the most wonderful time of the year!

-It's 1 January.
+It’s 1 January.
 The day I set myself some goals for the year ahead.

-[2022's goals may not have gone according to plan](/2022/01/01/setting-goals-for-2022/), but whilst I didn't achieve my explicit goals, I did reach some big milestones.
+[2022’s goals may not have gone according to plan](/2022/01/01/setting-goals-for-2022/), but whilst I didn't achieve my explicit goals, I did reach some big milestones.

 I'm a home owner now.
 I'm back in a job that I feel excited about.
 The stage is set for a good 2023 for me... at least, I hope so.